 We occasionally have to move classes from their originally scheduled locations to make these classes accessible.

 Service Animals : A service animal means any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
-Except in rare circumstances, service animals should be allowed in classes and other areas of campus.
+Except in rare circumstances, service animals are allowed in classes and other areas of campus.
 Service animals must be under control at all times.